 In-Person Courses

 For in-person short courses, a Visitor or Tourist visa, which allows you to study for up to three months, is usually enough.
-However, some universities may need you to have a Student visa and it is best to check with the school about the visa requirements before you begin the course.
+However, some universities in Australia may need you to have a Student visa and it is best to check with the school about the visa requirements before you begin the course.
 Also, keep in mind that visas may have rules about how much you can work and how long you can study.

 Three visa types that are normally relevant to studying a short course in Australia are: